stelzinga/MF/Management_Framework.md

 Note that for a Process, or group of Processes, to be considered a Project it needs to effectively change the Run.
 Work asked to be done at one point but which does not factually change the Run is actually a Routine with an ad-hoc trigger date, even if it occurs only once.

 Projects can be further broken down into one or more *Streams* which each can be broken down into one or more *Actions*.
-Actions thus link to Streams and Streams link to Projects.
 This allows building a hierarchy as follows:

 Venture
     Change Goal